dsshard/vault-crypto-adapters/README.md

 **Request Body (JSON)**:
 - `serviceName` (string, required) — Logical service identifier
-- `privateKey` (string, optional) — Private key in the format specified in the table above.
-If omitted or invalid, a new key is generated
+- `privateKey` (string, optional) — Private key in the format specified in the table above. **If omitted, a new secure key is automatically generated**
 - `external_data` (object, optional) — Arbitrary metadata to attach to this key pair
 - `lock` (boolean, optional, default: false) — Lock the key